 99) Webhook - is a way for apps and services to submit a web-based notification to other applications that are triggered by specific events.
-Also called a web callback or HTTP push API.
+Also called a web callback or HTTP API.

 100) XML (Extensible Markup Language) - a simple, very flexible markup language designed to store and transport data.
 It describes the text in a digital document.

 101) XSL (Extensible Stylesheet Language) - a language for expressing style sheets.
 It is used for transforming and presenting XML documents.

 The data world is full of terms that are critical to your success.
 These are just 101 of the most used data terms at the moment.
 New trends are emerging all the time, and we'll continue to add new terms to continue learning.